-Free Minds, Free People is a national conference that brings together teachers, high school and college students, researchers, parents and community-based activists/educators from across the country to build a movement to develop and promote education as a tool for liberation.
+Free Minds, Free People is a national conference that brings together teachers, young people, researchers, parents and community-based activists/educators from across the country to build a movement to develop and promote education as a tool for liberation.
 We seek to develop ways of teaching and learning both in and out of school that help us to build a more just society.
 The conference is a space in which these groups can learn from and teach each other, sharing knowledge, experience and strategies.

-The first conference took place in Chicago in 2007, the second in Houston in 2009, and the third in Providence in 2011.
-We are looking forward to returning to Chicago in 2013.
+The first conference took place in Chicago in 2007, the second in Houston in 2009, the third in Providence in 2011, and the last was back in Chicago in 2013.
+We are looking forward to heading to the West Coast to Oakland in 2015.

 Questions about the conference?
 Please contact us at email@example.com.